Movies You Didn't Know Were Remakes

 Who needs humans when you can create an entire film based on a trio of adorable, talking pets?
 In 1993, Disney and director Duwayne Dunham recruited Michael J. Fox, Don Ameche, and Sally Field to voice the two dogs and a cat at the center of "Homeward Bound: The Incredible Journey," in which the animals traverse the Sierra Nevada mountains to return home.
 Families were definitely there for it, and the movie was a box office hit, pulling in more than $40 million worldwide.
 It was enough to prompt a San Francisco-based sequel three years later, with Field and Fox reprising their original roles.
 (Ralph Waite replaced Ameche as Shadow since Ameche passed away in late 1993.)

-That's not too shabby considering the movie was actually an updated version of the Mouse House's 1963 film "The Incredible Journey."
+That's not too shabby, considering the movie was actually an updated version of the Mouse House's 1963 film "The Incredible Journey."
 Of course, in the original film, the animals don't talk, which definitely differentiates things.
 And like the book of the same name on which both movies are based, the original takes place in Ontario, Canada.

 Ocean's Eleven

 It's hard not to be blinded by the sheer star power that drove "Ocean's Eleven" to a box office win when it first debuted in 2001.
-Director Steven Soderbergh recruited Brad Pitt, George Clooney, Matt Damon, Bernie Mac, Carl Reiner, Julia Roberts, and a slew of other notable faces to pull off the heist drama, which was filled with twists and turns against its Las Vegas casino setting.
+Director Steven Soderbergh recruited Brad Pitt, George Clooney, Matt Damon, Bernie Mac, Carl Reiner, Julia Roberts, and a slew of other notable faces to pull off the heist drama, which was filled with twists and turns as it played out against its Las Vegas casino setting.

 But it's no wonder the movie attracted such high-caliber talent, as it was based on an original 1960s Rat Pack film of the same name.
 And who better to fictionalize Vegas than the Rat Pack?
 It later came out that the new cast members weren't exactly fans of the original film (starring Frank Sinatra, Dean Martin, and Sammy Davis Jr.), but $450 million worth of global moviegoers would probably agree that the new class earned themselves the right to criticize — especially since they came together again in 2004's "Ocean's Twelve" and 2007's "Ocean's Thirteen."